Gulistan (book): Chapter 2, story 7

-I remember that, in the time of my childhood, I was devout, and in the habit of keeping vigils, and eager to practise mortification and austerities.
-One night I sat up in attendance on my father, and did not close my eyes the whole night, and held the precious qur'an in my lap while the people around me slept.
-I said to my father, "Not one of these lifts up his head to perform a prayer.
-They are so profoundly asleep that you would say they were dead."
-He replied, "Life of thy father! it were better if thou, too, wert asleep; rather than thou shouldst be backbiting people."
+I remember that, in the time of my childhood, I was devout, and in the habit of keeping vigils, and eager to practice mortification and austerities.
+One night I sat up in attendance on my father, and did not close my eyes the whole night, and held the precious Quran in my lap while the people around me slept.
+I said to my father: "Not one of these lifts up his head to perform a prayer.
+They are so profoundly asleep that you would say they were dead".
+He replied: "Life of thy father! it were better if thou, too, wert asleep; rather than thou shouldst be backbiting people".